CodePushGo/website/src/content/blog/en/capacitor-ota-updates-cloud-hosting-options-compared.md

 | CI/CD Integration | Requires custom setup | Built-in integration with GitHub, GitLab, etc.[\[1\]](https://capgo.app/) |
 | [Update Management](https://capgo.app/docs/plugin/cloud-mode/manual-update/) | Custom implementation | Channel system included[\[1\]](https://capgo.app/) |

-While traditional providers deliver reliable performance, Capgo stands out with its faster global CDN speeds, streamlined update success rates, and enhanced security.
-For example, Capgo achieves a 114ms delivery time for a 5MB bundle and an 82% update success rate globally - metrics that are hard to ignore.
+While traditional providers deliver reliable performance, CodePushGo stands out with its faster global CDN speeds, streamlined update success rates, and enhanced security.
+For example, CodePushGo achieves a 114ms delivery time for a 5MB bundle and an 82% update success rate globally - metrics that are hard to ignore.

-Capgo's cost efficiency is another major draw for users.
+CodePushGo's cost efficiency is another major draw for users.
 As one user shared:

-> "Jumped over to @Capgo after @AppFlow hit us with a $5000 bill for the year to continue.
+> "Jumped over to @CodePushGo after @AppFlow hit us with a $5000 bill for the year to continue.
 Loving CapoGo so far.
-Thanks for @Capgo, it's a great product."[\[1\]](https://capgo.app/)
+Thanks for @CodePushGo, it's a great product."[\[1\]](https://capgo.app/)

-Security is a critical area where Capgo excels.
-Unlike traditional platforms that rely on standard update signing, Capgo offers end-to-end encryption, providing stronger protection for sensitive deployments.
+Security is a critical area where CodePushGo excels.
+Unlike traditional platforms that rely on standard update signing, CodePushGo offers end-to-end encryption, providing stronger protection for sensitive deployments.
 The NASA OSIRIS-REx team highlighted this advantage:

-> "Capgo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow) 🙂"[\[1\]](https://capgo.app/)
+> "CodePushGo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow) 🙂"[\[1\]](https://capgo.app/)

-Additionally, Capgo simplifies deployment for developers through built-in CI/CD integrations with tools like GitHub and GitLab.
+Additionally, CodePushGo simplifies deployment for developers through built-in CI/CD integrations with tools like GitHub and GitLab.
 This eliminates the need for custom setups and accelerates the release process.
 One team shared their success story:

-> "We rolled out Capgo OTA updates in production for our user base of +5000.
-We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @Capgo."[\[1\]](https://capgo.app/)
+> "We rolled out CodePushGo OTA updates in production for our user base of +5000.
+We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @CodePushGo."[\[1\]](https://capgo.app/)

-Capgo's combination of speed, security, and ease of use makes it a compelling choice for teams looking to optimize their OTA update workflows.
+CodePushGo's combination of speed, security, and ease of use makes it a compelling choice for teams looking to optimize their OTA update workflows.

 ## Choosing the Right Platform